pierre-rouleau/pel/doc/pel-manual.rst

      to use.

-The commands will create the "``~/projects/pel``" directory tree with all PEL's files inside it, including all `PDF document tables`_ that document the key bindings of Emacs and the libraries you can activate with PEL.
+The commands will create the "``~/projects/pel``" directory tree with all PEL's files inside it, including all `PDF topic-oriented reference sheets`_ that document the key bindings of Emacs and the libraries you can activate with PEL.